-Georeferencing can be also done visually using GUI or on-line tool.
+Georeferencing can also be done visually using GUI or online tool.

 For proper rendering of the maps the location of supplied input files in the known coordinate system (SRS) must be available.
-MapTiler is loading the geolocation automatically from the internal headers of the input files (such as GeoTIFF) or from external supportive files (such as ESRI WorldFile) if they are available.
+MapTiler Engine is loading the geolocation automatically from the internal headers of the input files (such as GeoTIFF) or from external supportive files (such as ESRI WorldFile) if they are available.